SinisaVukmirovic/FrontEnd-Mentor-challenge-4/README-template.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Using_multiple_backgrounds) - This helped me for using multiple background images with linear gradient.
+- [Multiple background images](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Backgrounds_and_Borders/Using_multiple_backgrounds) - This helped me for using multiple background images with linear gradient.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Change color of SVG](https://stackoverflow.com/questions/19157122/css-change-fill-color-on-hover-svg-path) - How to change color of different parts of SVG when hovered

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**